ERISA Reporting and Disclosure

 - Mental Health Parity: ERISA includes rules that demand Group Health Plans to provide mental health and substance abuse benefits on par with medical and surgical benefits.
 This ensures equity and equal access to necessary mental health services for all plan participants[4].

-AHPs, which allow small employers to pool resources and offer affordable health coverage, are also subject to ERISA regulations.
-In the 2018 AHP Ruling, the Department of Labor expanded AHP regulations, making it easier for small employers to form or join AHPs.
-This ruling is pending recission as of December 2023; However, under the current ruling, it is important to understand that AHPs must meet the same ERISA compliance criteria as traditional Employer Group Health Plans.
+AHPs let small employers pool resources to offer affordable coverage, yet they still follow ERISA regulations.
+In 2018, the Department of Labor expanded AHP rules to simplify forming or joining an AHP.
+However, as of December 2023, this ruling faces possible rescission.
+Still, under current rules, AHPs must meet the same ERISA compliance criteria as traditional Employer Group Health Plans.

 Sources: